RVirmoors/rolypoly/README.md

 a Max object that
 - listens to your audio instrument
 - interprets a MIDI drum track in anticipation and reaction to your expressive nuances
+- is able to generate drum hits on the fly, autoregressively

 version 2.0.1, August 2023, experimental build.